 On December 19, 2015, the Company entered into a subscription agreement, ("Subscription Agreement"), with Bayer BV.
-Pursuant to the Subscription Agreement, Bayer BV was given the option, at its election, to purchase \$35.0 million of the Company's Common Shares in a private placement concurrent with the Company's IPO at a per share price equal to the public offering price, see Note 16 for further details.
+Pursuant to the Subscription Agreement, Bayer BV was given the option, at its election, to purchase \$35.0 million of the Company's Common Shares in a private placement concurrent with the Company's IPO at a per share price equal to the public offering price.